sarthakdev143-lite/phishing-attack-instagram/README.md

+# Instagram Login Prank

+This project is a fun, harmless way to prank your friends by mimicking the Instagram login screen.
+It’s a **non-commercial parody** for educational purposes and should not be used for any malicious intent.
+Enjoy!

+---

+## 🛠️ Features

+- Mimics the Instagram login screen.
+- Saves the form data (username and password) to a **MongoDB database**.
+- Sends a **Slack notification** to the developer for tracking the prank.

+---

-### 🛑 Disclaimer
+## 🚨 Disclaimer

-> This project is created **solely for fun and educational purposes**, specifically as a harmless prank among friends.
+> **This project is for fun and educational purposes only.**
+> This is a harmless prank that **mimics Instagram's login page** and is **not affiliated with Instagram or Meta Platforms, Inc.** in any way.
 >
-> It is **not affiliated with or endorsed by Instagram or Meta Platforms, Inc.** All logos and references are used only for parody purposes.
+> **Important:**
+> - The form data (such as usernames and passwords) is saved to a secure MongoDB database.
+> - A **Slack notification** is sent to the developer for tracking purposes.
+> - **No real harm** is intended.
+This is strictly a **non-commercial parody project** meant for friends.
 >
-> This app saves form data (such as usernames and passwords) to a secure MongoDB database and also sends a Slack notification to the developer.
-This is done **only for prank tracking within a personal circle of friends**, and no data is used for any malicious, harmful, or commercial intent.
->
-> By using or deploying this code, you acknowledge this is a **non-commercial parody project** and you take full responsibility for how you share it.
-Do not use this project to deceive, harm, or exploit anyone.
+> **By using this project, you acknowledge that this is a prank and that no one should be deceived or exploited.**
+> Please use this responsibly and do not share it with anyone who may be harmed or misled.

+---